Christmas, but make it eco: our tips to make your holiday season greener

-It’s always a nice treat to give and receive presents this time of year whether for Hanukkah, Christmas, or frankly, in 2020, just to send love and congratulate each other for weathering a tricky old time!
+It’s always a nice treat to give and receive presents this time of year; whether for Hanukkah, Christmas, or just to send love and congratulate each other for weathering another year!
 And there are some lovely things you can do to keep your gifting as green as possible – and make them extra thoughtful!

 1. Use fabric or other reusable materials to wrap your presents